Canvas

 Use appropriate generation window sizes: When generating images, try to use generation windows that are not overly big or small relative to the canvas' pixel grid.
 Try to reach a good balance when, for example, you are fixing defect part of an image by using a smaller generation window than the original image.

-From an image: When viewing an image in detail, click the More icon and select Edit in Canvas.
+When viewing an image in detail, click the More icon and select Open in Canvas.

-By default, each new canvas is named “Untitled canvas.”
-To rename it, click on the canvas name at the top-left corner, next to the Menu icon , and enter your desired name.
+By default, each new canvas is named “Untitled canvas.” or a name based on the beginning of the prompt from the image opened in Canvas.
+To rename it, click the canvas name at the top-left corner, next to the Menu icon , and enter your desired name.

 Click the Menu icon , to display a list of your recent canvases.
 Click the icon again to hide the list.
-From this list, click on any canvas name to access it.
+From this list, click any canvas name to open it.